zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ---
 title: TreeList
 page_title: Configuration, methods and events of Kendo UI TreeList
-description: Code examples for TreeList UI widget configuration, learn how to use methods and which events to set once the treelist UI widget is initialized and expanded.
+description: Code examples for TreeList UI widget configuration.
+Learn how to use methods and which events to set once the treelist UI widget is initialized and expanded.
 ---

 # kendo.ui.TreeList